joshenoy/sathyabh.at/content/blog/2008-12-08-bold-the-things-youve-done.md

   - Life

 ---
-Was going through tumblr posts of people I follow, so thought I&#8217;ll post this here.
+Was going through tumblr posts of people I follow, so thought I'll post this here.

  **1. Started your own blog**
 2. Slept under the stars